guntaaskapoor24/soundscape/README.md

 Data:
   The dataset used was downloaded from Kaggle and then modified and cleaned to remove accent marks and make it more useful.
+Deployment:
+  The application has been deployed on Streamlit Cloud.